guanyuelee/guanyuelee.github.io/_publications/ieeemm2022.md

 - How to use AdvAI on representation learning?
 - How they can improve generation quality?

-Please refer to [our paper](https://ieeexplore.ieee.org/abstract/document/9428311) for more information.
+Please refer to [our paper](https://ieeexplore.ieee.org/abstract/document/9706300) for more information.

 Reference
 ======
 [1] White, T. (2016).
 Sampling generative networks. arXiv preprint arXiv:1609.04468.

-Recommended citation: Li, G., Wei, X., Qian, S., Wu, S., Yu, Z., & Wong, H. S. (2021, July).
-Adversarial Adaptive Interpolation for Regularizing Representation Learning and Image Synthesis in Autoencoders. <i>In Proceedings of 2021 IEEE International Conference on Multimedia and Expo (ICME)</i>(pp. 1-6).
+Recommended citation: G. Li, X. Wei, S. Wu, Z. Yu, S. Qian and H. S. Wong, "Adversarial Adaptive Interpolation in Autoencoders for Dually Regularizing Representation Learning," in IEEE MultiMedia, doi: 10.1109/MMUL.2022.3148991.